Ziden/StarWarsTripAdvisor/README.md

 Open the project in Visual Studio, by clicking the .sln file.
 Run the project.
 A console window will pop up, type enter and follow the instructions from there.
 You can click Compilation -> Build Solution to build a .exe and run it from your drive.

+If you with to run the Compiled Code, go to bin/Debug and run StarwarsTripAdvisor.exe

 ### Prerequisites

 [Visual Studio](https://www.visualstudio.com/downloads/)